hilbix/tino/howto/backup.md

 d) Backups must be secure.
 A backup, which can be accessed by a 3rd party, are against the law.

 e) Backups must be authentic.
 A backup, which could be modified after it was taken by some evil force, is just worthless.

+f) Backups must be reliable.
+A backup must reliably do the work in the background, and handle all recoverable errors by itself.
+On unrecoverable errors it must not stop, instead it must provide all neccessary information how to proceed.
+These instructions must be clear, easy to understand and safe to use and must not open new riddles to solve for the user.

+g) Backups must keep forensic.
+A backup must provide detailed information what it did.
+Such that you can read it years later.
+So there must not be the need to handle everything immediately, instead you can handle it when you have the time to do so.

+h) Backups must be easy to monitor.
+No trainloads of messages.
+A simple  "ok, note, warn, err, fatal"-thing where only "fatal" means, the backup was not taken and "ok" means "only known warnings and acknowledged read errors occurred but nothing new disastrous happened".
+Note that "fatal" must be reserved for really fatal situations like "no CPU installed", "no power, so machine was switched off" or "the drive or path to backup is unavailable".
+Somthing like "I cannot connect to my backup server" must not be a fatal error, this must be a transient situation from wich the backup automatically can recover.
+Also having no connection to the backup service does not mean that the backup cannot be taken, it must be stored locally and be merged into the backup service as soon as this is back up again.

 ## Let's look a bit further on this criterias